user experience monitoring system.

 Email summaries of response themes, trends, and other data are automatically sent to internal product leadership.

 We have dashboard pages for every product that stakeholders can explore and query.
-(Again, the above is fictional data.)
+(Again, the data is fictional.)

 The system is used on a continual basis by Qualtrics stakeholders at every level.
 Customer issues are frequently addressed, and just as importantly, everyone at the company has the ability to remain connected to how customers.